 At almost the same time, Business Alliance for Local Living Economies (BALLE), was forming with a mission to catalyze, strengthen, and connect local business networks focused on building local living economies.
 Leaders from each group brought their ideas together.
 During the first two start-up years of both organizations, BALLE and Sustainable Connections operated independently out of the same Bellingham office with Michelle and Derek Long as shared leadership staff to both organizations.

-Today, almost 10 years later, Sustainable Connections has grown to 650+ local, independently owned business members, a team of fourteen staff, an Advisory Board of local community and government leaders, a Board of Directors of business owners and community leaders, and an annual budget nearing $1m/year.
+Today, over 10 years later, Sustainable Connections has grown to 400+ local, independently owned business members, a team of sixteen staff, a Board of Directors of business owners and community leaders, and an annual budget nearing $1m/year.
 Our members have led Bellingham in becoming the nation's top EPA-certified green power community (2008), a leader in green building, in fostering hundreds of new relationships between farmers and food-buyers, and in shifting the purchasing behavior of 3 in 5 households toward choosing independent retailers and services whenever possible.
 In 2009, The National Resources Defense Council named Bellingham the #1 small City in urban progress toward sustainability in the nation.
-BALLE, now headquartered next door to Sustainable Connections has grown to 75 networks in North America with no sign of slowing down (Michelle Long is their executive director), and Sustainable Connections, one of BALLE's largest and most successful networks, is recognized as a model.
+BALLE has grown to 75 networks in North America with no sign of slowing down (Michelle Long is their executive director), and Sustainable Connections, one of BALLE's largest and most successful networks, is recognized as a model.